mehulagg/gitlab/doc/administration/geo/replication/configuration.md

    mv /etc/gitlab/gitlab-secrets.json /etc/gitlab/gitlab-secrets.json.`date +%F`
    ```

-1. Copy `/etc/gitlab/gitlab-secrets.json` from the **Rails server on your primary** site to the **each server on your secondary** site, or
+1. Copy `/etc/gitlab/gitlab-secrets.json` from the **Rails node on your primary** site to the **each node on your secondary** site, or
-   copy-and-paste the file contents between servers:
+   copy-and-paste the file contents between nodes:

    ```shell
    sudo editor /etc/gitlab/gitlab-secrets.json